 Sometimes the arm doesn’t click into position that easily.
 This shouldn’t worry you, just try applying a bit more force.
 Nothing too violent though, Theragun isn’t liable for any breakage that happens when you use too much force.

 Finally, in our opinion, the new Bob and Brad D6 Pro has all what it takes to be a near-perfect massage gun.
-It is highly adjustable, well set up as a percussive massage gun with good performance features, and comes at a reasonable price.
+It is highly adjustable, well set up as a percussive massage gun with good performance features, and comes at a reasonable price (don’t forget to use our coupon).

 The Urikar Pro 2 is an even cheaper, but also interesting adjustable massage gun option that has the clever mechanism to adjust the gun, and heated massage mode.